A SHORT HISTORY

 A.I.R.
 Gallery (Artists in Residence, Inc.) was established in 1972 as the first not-for-profit, artist-directed and maintained gallery for women artists in the United States.

 In 1972, artists Susan Williams and Barbara Zucker were joined by Dotty Attie, Maude Boltz, Mary Grigoriadis, and Nancy Spero and selected fourteen more women artists to form twenty co-founders of A.I.R.
 Gallery.
 The group of twenty included Rachel bas-Cohain, Judith Bernstein, Blythe Bohnan, Agnes Denes, Daria Dorosh, Loretta Dunkelman, Harmony Hammond, Laurace James, Nancy Kitchell, Louise Kramer, Anne Healy, Rosemary Mayer, Patsy Norvell and Howardena Pindell.
-Together they renovated their first gallery space at 97 Wooster Street in New York City, established policy, and incorporated as a 501c3 not-for-profit organization.
+Together they renovated their first gallery space at 97 Wooster Street in New York City, established policy, and incorporated A.I.R. as a 501c3 not-for-profit organization.

 At the original meeting to form the gallery on March 17, 1972, artist Howardena Pindell suggested the name ‘EYRE Gallery’ for Charlotte Bronte’s Jane Eyre.
 The artists decided on ‘A.I.R.
 Gallery’, with A.I.R. shortened from “Artists in Residence”.
-In the 1960s artists began to work and live in industrial lofts in Soho previously used only during conventional work days; heat and sometimes even water were turned off at night and on weekends.
-With artists in residence, the fire department mandated an “A.I.R.” sign on the floors occupied by artist in case of emergency.
+In the 1960s artists began to work and live in industrial lofts in SoHo previously used only during conventional work days; heat and sometimes even water were turned off at night and on weekends.
+With artists in residence, the fire department mandated an “A.I.R.” sign on the floors occupied by artists in case of emergency.
 After much discussion, the founding artists chose the name A.I.R.
 Gallery, announcing that women artists were now permanent residents in the art world.

 The gallery doors opened on September 16, 1972, with ten of the twenty gallery artists.
 The event was covered by a broad spectrum of publications such as Domus, The New York Times, and Ms. Magazine.
 From the first year, A.I.R. established an internship for students in art-related majors, hosted community-oriented programs, performances, discussions on topics of art and feminism, and initiated invitational shows for non-member artists.

-As the governing body of the organization, the New York artists of A.I.R. determine the direction of the gallery and by majority vote accept new artists when there is an opening.
+As the governing body of the organization, the New York artists of A.I.R. determine the direction of the gallery and by majority vote, accept new artists when there is an opening.
 Each artist is in charge of her own exhibition; she curates and installs her work, allowing for experimentation and risk not always possible in commercial venues.

 In the Spring of 1976, French critic Aline Dallier was asked to curate a show of contemporary French women artists for A.I.R.
 Combative Acts, Profiles and Voices, co-ordinated by Nancy Spero, was the first in a series of international shows sponsored by the gallery.
 Others included: